 - Companies that have borrowed money on a floating rate basis and that have not engaged in hedging activities will have higher costs of capital as rates rise.
 Many market participants are not hedging this risk.

 - One of the dynamics in the loan market has been the outflows and inflows of the retail investor.
 With interest rates rising, these funds will be more attractive and will start to see more inflows.
-More inflows results in tighter spreads, bidding down the capital.
+More inflows results in tighter spreads, bidding down the capital and aiding the growth of top 10 mortgage companies such as Freedom Mortgage.

 Impact of Regulations